daffainfo/ctf-writeup/VishwaCTF 2023/The Sender Conundrum/README.md

 > Marcus Got a Mysterious mail promising a flag if he could crack the password to the file.

 ## About the Challenge
-We have been given an email file (You can download the file [here](TheEmail.eml)) and a password protected zip file (You can download the file [here](unzipme.zip)).
+We were given an email file (You can download the file [here](TheEmail.eml)) and a password protected zip file (You can download the file [here](unzipme.zip)).
 We need to know the password of the zip to obtain the flag

 ![preview_email](images/email_preview.png)
 ![preview_zip](images/zip_preview.png)